IT-145/Project-One/README.md

 # Project-One: Grazioso Salvare Animal Tracking Application

 # About the Project
-This repository contains the implementation of the Grazioso Salvare Animal Tracking Application, developed as part of my IT 145 course at Southern New Hampshire University.
-The project demonstrates the application of object-oriented programming principles in Java to build a software solution for tracking search-and-rescue animals.
+This repository contains the implementation of the Pet class, developed as part of my IT 145 course at Southern New Hampshire University.
+The project demonstrates the application of object-oriented programming principles in Java to model a simple pet management system for a local pet boarding and grooming business, Pet BAG.

 # Project Summary
-Grazioso Salvare, a leading search-and-rescue animal training company, required a software application to track the animals during their training phases and after they are placed into service.
-This project involved the development of a new Monkey class and the modification of the existing Driver class to manage both dogs and monkeys.
+The Pet Boarding and Grooming (Pet BAG) business required a software solution to replace their paper-based pet management processes.
+This project involved creating a Pet class to represent the essential details of the animals being boarded.
+The class was designed following object-oriented principles, with attributes and methods to manage pet information effectively.

 # Key Features
-- Monkey Class: Implements attributes specific to monkeys, such as species, tail length, and body length.
-Inherits from the RescueAnimal class.
-- Driver Class: Includes methods to intake new dogs and monkeys, reserve animals, and display lists of animals in service.
-- User Interface: A menu-driven interface that handles user input for managing animal data, ensuring robust input validation and error handling.
+- Pet Class:
+- - Attributes: Represents the type, name, age, and length of stay for a pet.
+It also includes attributes for managing available dog and cat spaces, as well as the amount due for the pet's stay.
+  - Constructors: Includes both a default constructor and a parameterized constructor to initialize pet details.
+  - Accessors and Mutators: Provides getter and setter methods for all attributes, ensuring encapsulation and ease of data manipulation.

 # Skills Developed
+- Object-Oriented Programming:
-- Object-Oriented Programming: Applied OOP concepts such as inheritance, encapsulation, and polymorphism to develop maintainable and scalable code.
+- - Applied OOP concepts such as encapsulation and the use of constructors, accessors, and mutators.
+- Java Programming:
-- Java Programming: Enhanced proficiency in Java through creating classes, managing data with ArrayLists, and implementing user-friendly interfaces.
+- - Gained proficiency in Java through creating a well-structured class that models real-world objects.
-- Problem Solving: Developed solutions to real-world problems by integrating software design principles and best practices.
+- Problem Solving:
+- - Developed solutions for managing pet data in a way that can be easily extended and maintained.

 # Files in This Repository
+- Pet.java:
-- Monkey.java: Contains the implementation of the Monkey class, complete with attributes and methods specific to monkeys.
+- - Contains the implementation of the Pet class, complete with attributes to represent pet details, and methods to manage the pet's information.
-- Driver.java: The main class that drives the application, including methods for managing animals and handling user interactions.
-- RescueAnimal.java & Dog.java: Base classes provided as part of the project setup to manage rescue animals.

 # Reflection
-This project provided valuable experience in applying coding standards and principles of object-oriented programming.
-The development process reinforced the importance of clear documentation, effective user input validation, and the application of best practices in software design.
-These skills will be instrumental in future software development tasks, both in academic and professional settings.
+This project provided valuable experience in applying coding standards and object-oriented programming principles in Java.
+The process reinforced the importance of clear documentation, encapsulation, and creating maintainable and scalable code.
+These skills are crucial for future software development tasks, both in academic and professional settings.